hardin47/website/Math58/Notes/03-InfCat.md

 1. What is the differences between cross-classification, cohort, and case-control studies?
 2. When is it not appropriate to calculate differences or ratios of proportions?
 Why isn't it appropriate?
 3. How are odds calculated?
 How is OR calculated?
-4. What do we do when we we can't calculate statistics based on proportions?
-Why does this ``fix" work?
+4. What do we do when we shouldn't calculate statistics based on proportions (e.g., difference in proportions or RR)?
+Why does this "fix" work?
-5. What is the statistic of interest?
+5. For relative risk and odds ratios: What is the statistic of interest?
 What is the parameter of interest?
 6. Why do we look at the natural log of the RR and the natural log of the OR when finding confidence intervals for the respective parameters?
 7. How do you calculate the SE for the $\ln(\widehat{RR})$ and $\ln(\widehat{OR})$?
-8. Once you have the CI for $\ln(RR)$ or for $\ln(OR)$, what do you do?
+8. Once you have the CI for $\ln(RR)$ or for $\ln(OR)$, what do you do to find the interval in the original units?
 Why does that process work?

 ### 2 binary variables: IMS Section 6.2

-1. What is the statistic of interest?
+1. For difference in proportions: What is the statistic of interest?
 What is the parameter of interest?
-2. How does the inference *change* now that there is binary (response) data taken from two populations?
+2. How does the inference *change* (vs a single proportion) now with a binary (response) data taken from two populations?
-3. How does the inference *stay the same* now that there is binary (response) data taken from two populations?
+3. How does the inference *stay the same* (vs a single proportion) now with a binary (response) data taken from two populations?
 4. What does the Central Limit Theorem say about *two* sample proportions?
 5. When is it appropriate to apply a hypothesis test to the data?
 And when is it appropriate to apply a confidence interval to the data?
 6. How do we calculate SE($\hat{p}_1 - \hat{p}_2$)?